Stone Gods: Second album and future activities

 Regarding the status of the band, and the unreleased second album, former drummer Ed Graham noted in 2012, "I know they made a second album which Dan was hoping to release at some point.
 Obviously if you make something you want people to hear it, you know?
 So I hope he manages to get it released somehow.
 I don't think we'll ever be reforming but there is a second album that is out there so maybe that will come out."

 During an appearance at The Guitar Show in Birmingham on 24 February 2018, Dan Hawkins mentioned that the second Stone Gods album might be released during 2018.

 In April 2021, an official Stone Gods Instagram account was opened that Richie and Toby both follow.
 This has sparked the possibility of a reunion or the release of the band's long awaited second album.

+At a fan Q&A in October 2023, Dan was asked if a second Stone Gods album was going to be released - he responded "Yes".